 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 The American Society of Clinical Oncology (ASCO) offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

 This is also a good time to talk with your doctor about who will lead your follow-up care.
-Some survivors continue to see their oncologist or endocrinologist, while others transition back to the care of their family doctor or another health care professional.
+Some survivors continue to see their oncologist or endocrinologist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.

 If a doctor who was not directly involved in your cancer care will lead your follow-up care, be sure to share your cancer treatment summary and survivorship care plan forms with them, and with all future health care providers.
 Details about your cancer treatment are very valuable to the health care professionals who will care for you throughout your lifetime.